Ritesh2408/SDS-API-Service/README.md

 python app.py
 ```
 ## Contributing
-As a newbie , any suggestions regarding the code or regarding writing readme is welcome.
+As a newbie , any suggestions regarding the code or regarding writing readme are welcome.